suvvenndu/docs.influxdata.com/content/enterprise_influxdb/v1.6/administration/ldap.md

 * All users are managed in the remote LDAP service.

 ## Configuring the InfluxDB Enterprise configuration file

 To use LDAP with InfluxDB Enterprise, make the following changes to the InfluxDD Enterprise configuration:

 * Provide an HTTP Basic Authentication header.
 See [Authentication and authorization in InfluxDB](/influxdb/v1.6/administration/authentication_and_authorization/) for details on using HTTP Basic Authentication with InfluxDB.
-* Provide a username and password as HTTP query parameters
+* Provide a username and password using the following HTTP query parameters
   - `u`: username
   - `p`: password
 * Enable HTTP authentication.